INCATools/ontology-access-kit/docs/search-syntax.rst

 Search Syntax
 =================

-The search syntax is used by the :ref:`search` interface
+The search syntax is mapped to the :ref:`search` interface

 .. warning::